-The proposed activities of Green Gold Energy are not considered a 'low impact activity' under the Code of Practice and the installation of solar arrays will impact the ground surface.
+The activities of the proponent are not considered a 'low impact activity' within the Code of Practice.
 Therefore, the due diligence process must be applied.

 2.2.2 Disturbed lands

 Relevant to this process is the assessed levels of previous land-use disturbance.